dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 - This WEB UI run of Jenkins is successful.

 ******Now adapt the above to a Jenkinsfile (using a Multibranch pipeline template in Jenkins):********
--Before running Jenkinsfile with terraform commands need to ensure that credentials are in place -Also need to ensure that webhook URL is specified in the Developer settings of Github and repository settings also have the webhook
+- Before running Jenkinsfile with terraform commands need to ensure that credentials are in place
+- Also need to ensure that webhook URL is specified in the Developer settings of Github and repository settings also have the webhook
 URL, so that Github can connect to Jenkins.
 The webhook URL is http://54.215.200.20:8080/github-webhook in Developer settings and http://54.215.200.20:8080/github-webhook/ (note trailing slash) in the repository settings.
--There is a problem with github connecting to the Jenkins webhook URL.
+- There is a problem with github connecting to the Jenkins webhook URL.
 The access list rule must be added in AWS EC2 to allow the traffic through.
 The Cloud9/Jenkins EC2 instance had been locked down for only PC to EC2 communication prior to this.
 - Next, to run terraform basic commands need to add the TF_CLI_CONFIG_FILE ENV variable to the Jenknsfile Use the credentials function to reference this token that has already been added to Jenkins configuration as TF_CLI_CONFIG_FILE = credentials('terrform-cloud-credentials-for-jenkins').
 NOTE terrform is misspelled here.
--Add the TF_IN_AUTOMATION ENV variable as well to the top of the pipeline.
+- Add the TF_IN_AUTOMATION ENV variable as well to the top of the pipeline.
--Run the pipleline with a terraform plan
+- Run the pipleline with a terraform plan
--comment out aws EC2 wait in: command = "printf '\n${self.public_ip}' >> aws_hosts &&
+- comment out aws EC2 wait in: command = "printf '\n${self.public_ip}' >> aws_hosts &&
-aws ec2 wait instance-status-ok  --instance-ids ${self.id} --region us-west-1" because have not added AWS credentials yet -Add Apply and Destroy stages to the pipeline and run this.
+aws ec2 wait instance-status-ok  --instance-ids ${self.id} --region us-west-1" because have not added AWS credentials yet
+- Add Apply and Destroy stages to the pipeline and run this.
--Add the ec2 wait outside of terraform compute.tf in the Jenkinsfile and add the AWS_SHARED_CREDENTIALS_FILE ENV var -The EC2 wait stage will be added in between the Apply and Destroy.
+-A dd the ec2 wait outside of terraform compute.tf in the Jenkinsfile and add the AWS_SHARED_CREDENTIALS_FILE ENV var
+- The EC2 wait stage will be added in between the Apply and Destroy.
--Next integrate the Ansible stage into the Jenkinsfile.
-Use the ansiblePlaybook plugin https://plugins.jenkins.io/ansible/ ansiblePlaybook(credentialsId: 'EC2-SSH-key', inventory: 'aws_hosts', playbook: 'playbooks/main-playbook.yml') -Add a Destroy stage and add Validate Apply, Validate Ansible and Validate Destroy stages to pause the script for user Abort or Proceed.
+- Next integrate the Ansible stage into the Jenkinsfile.
+Use the ansiblePlaybook plugin https://plugins.jenkins.io/ansible/ ansiblePlaybook(credentialsId: 'EC2-SSH-key', inventory: 'aws_hosts', playbook: 'playbooks/main-playbook.yml')
+- Add a Destroy stage and add Validate Apply, Validate Ansible and Validate Destroy stages to pause the script for user Abort or Proceed.
--Add a Post section to Jenkinsfile for destroy if there is an outright Jenkins script failure in Apply, etc....
+- Add a Post section to Jenkinsfile for destroy if there is an outright Jenkins script failure in Apply, etc....
 This way we no longer have to clean up the infra with /var/log/jenkins/workspace destroy for script failures....